 PHYS 390.
 Special Topics in Physics.
 1 Unit.

 Topics determined by student interest and the availability of staff.
 Examples include: computational physics, digital electronics, and physical acoustics.
 Prerequisite: permission of instructor.

 PHYS 397.
 Internship in Physics.
 0.5 or 1 Units.

 (Letter-graded or Pass/Fail).
-This course allows students in the physics or applied physics tracks to complete an internship experience in an approved research/development setting.
+This course allows students in the physics,, applied physics, and biophysics tracks to complete an internship experience in an approved research/development setting.
 Settings include industrial research and development laboratories, technical consulting firms, and national laboratories or other technically oriented government agencies.
 Students will be required to maintain a laboratory notebook (consistent with any proprietary requirements) and will present a colloquium talk on their internship work.
-A letter of evaluation from the student’s supervisor will also be required.
+A letter of evaluation from the student?s supervisor will also be required.
 Typically, full unit internships require approximately 140 hours for the semester.
 Specific requirements will be presented by way of a contract signed by the students.
 If this internship is used to fulfill a major requirement in the applied physics track, it must be letter-graded and for a full unit of credit.
 Prerequisites: permission of department head and instructor and PHYS 312.
 Enrollment in an internship course requires students to attend an orientation prior to beginning work at their internship site.
 For more information regarding internship orientations, please contact Career & Professional Development at email@example.com or 386-822-7315.

 PHYS 412.
 Advanced Laboratory Techniques.
 1 Unit.